If You Have a Dispute with Your Neighbour

 Properties Bordering a Road

 The highways authority is likely to get involved if your property borders a road.
 They can ask that you cut back any hedges or trees that cause an obstruction in the road.

 Furthermore, they can come on to your land and carry out the work themselves (without your permission) and charge you a fee for doing so.

 As a rule, all neighbours have a responsibility for maintaining their own hedges.
 Hence, your neighbour may be liable if their foliage grows too high or it damages someone else’s property.

-Note: Another section explains the process of appealing against a high hedges decision made by a local council.
+Note: Another section explains the process of Disputes with Neighbours made by a local council.

 Disputes about your property boundaries (e.g. a boundary or party wall shared between two properties) can be difficult for neighbours to solve without seeking legal advice.